s312569/clj-biosequence/README.md

 1
 ```

-In addition to these `moltype` and `gb-locus` are defined and return the molecule type and locus of the biosequence.
+In addition to these, the functions `moltype` and `gb-locus` are defined and return the molecule type and locus of the biosequence.

 To access features of a Genbank sequence `feature-seq` is defined and returns a lazy list of feature objects.
 To retrieve information from feature objects `feature-type` and `qualifier-extract` can be used. `feature-type` returns the type of featuer --- protein, Region, Site, CDS etc. `qualifier-extract` can be used to retrieve values from the 'GBFeature_quals' elements of a feature by supplying a qualifier name.
 Otherwise, further information can be obtained from the contents of `:src`, which is an xml element containing the feature and which can be accessed as described above.